ternaris/marv-robotics/docs/upload.rst

 Data safety
 -----------

-The uploaded datasets are stored in a subdirectory ``leaf`` in the collection's scanroot.
-Independent of the upload feature all scanroots need to be backed up regularly, e.g. via cronjob.
-In addition to that a list of checkpoint commands can be run before MARV touches the scanroot as part of an upload.
+The uploaded datasets are stored in a site's :ref:`cfg_marv_leavesdir`, by default ``leaves``.
+Independent of the upload feature all scanroots and the leaves directory need to be backed up regularly, e.g. via cronjob.
+In addition to that a list of checkpoint commands can be run before MARV touches the leaves directory as part of an upload.
 Please see :ref:`cfg_upload_checkpoint_commands` for more information.